DiffTune: Auto-Tuning through Auto-Differentiation: Introduction

-{\em DiffTune} enjoys the earlier mentioned three qualities simultaneously: \textbf{stability} is inherited from the controllers with stability guarantees by design; \textbf{real-data compatibility} is enabled by the sensitivity propagation; and \textbf{efficiency} is provided since the sensitivity propagation runs forward in time and in parallel to the system's evolution.
+DiffTune enjoys the three earlier mentioned qualities simultaneously: \textbf{stability} is inherited from the controllers with stability guarantees by design; \textbf{compatibility with physical systems' data} is enabled by the sensitivity propagation; \textbf{efficiency} is provided since the sensitivity propagation runs forward in time and in parallel to the system's evolution.
+We have validated DiffTune in both simulations and experiments.
+DiffTune achieves smaller loss more efficiently than strong baseline auto-tuning methods AutoTune~\cite{loquercio2022autotune} and SafeOpt~\cite{berkenkamp2016safe} (and its variant~\cite{duivenvoorden2017constrained}) in simulations.
+Notably, in experiments, DiffTune achieves a 3.5x reduction in tracking error in only 10 trials when tuning a nonlinear controller (12-dimensional parameter space) of a quadrotor for tracking an aggressive trajectory, demonstrating the efficacy of the proposed approach.

-\textbf{Our contributions are summarized as follows:} i) We propose an auto-tuning method for controller parameters over general dynamical systems and controllers that are differentiable by unrolling into a computational graph and applying reverse-mode auto-differentiation; ii) We develop the sensitivity propagation (analytically equivalent to reverse-mode auto-differentiation) that can incorporate data from real systems for auto-tuning, enabling the method to be implemented online.
+\textbf{Our contributions are summarized as follows:} i) We propose an auto-tuning method for controller parameters over nonlinear dynamical systems and controllers in general forms by formulating the tuning problem as a parameter optimization problem.
+Only differentiability of the dynamics, controller, and loss function (for tuning) is required. ii) We treat the unrolled system as a computational graph, over which we use auto-differentiation to compute the gradient efficiently.
+Specifically, we propose sensitivity propagation, which is compatible with data collected from a physical system and can be efficiently computed online. iii) We combine tuning with the $\mathcal{L}_1$ adaptive control to compensate for the model uncertainties in a physical system that can bias the computed gradient for tuning. iv) We validate the proposed approach in extensive simulations and experiments, where the compatibility with physical data, stability, and efficiency of DiffTune are demonstrated.

+A previously published paper~\cite{cheng2023difftunePLus} has studied an extension of DiffTune for hyperparameter-free auto-tuning by optimizing the gradient update, with results validated only by simulated systems. \revisionnew{In this article, our focus is to introduce DiffTune to solve the auto-tuning problem with a physical system, which has been validated through extensive experiments in Section~\ref{sec: experiments}.
+We show that simulation-based auto-tuning can lead to parameter overfitting to a particular simulated system, which does not apply to or even fail the physical system (details in Section~\ref{subsec: sim-based auto-tuning}).
+To handle the uncertainties that can bias the gradient used in the auto-tuning of a physical system, we use the $\mathcal{L}_1$ adaptive control for uncertainty compensation with the methodology introduced in Section~\ref{subsec: L1 for real system tuning} and experimental results detailed in Section~\ref{subsec: ablation with L1}.}